MoMI-G/MoMI-G/README.md

 A genome graph browser for visualization of structural variants (SVs) as a variation graph:

 Long-read sequencing allows for more sensitive and accurate discovery of SVs, which requires to filter and validate thousands of candidates.
-Since most visualization tools show an only range of a linear sequence, making them unsuitable for large (over megabase) or nested SVs.
-Also, manual screening for SV candidates is still important because of high false positive rate of SV calling.
-Here we present MoMI-G, a graph genome browser to visualize SVs on the variation graph, which is composed with reference genome and variations.
-Users can filter SVs, visualize with genomic annotations, and validate using read alignments.
+However, no existing genome browser meets the demand by researchers who wish to study cancer genomes.
+Because most visualization tools show an only range of a linear sequence, making them unsuitable for large (over megabase) or nested SVs.
+Also, no existing genome browsers allow users to simultaneously inspect the read alignments that span the reference allele and an alternative allele caused by a heterozygous SV.
+Here we present MoMI-G, a graph genome browser to visualize SVs on the variation graph, that provides a graph-based view that displays a genome with branches and alignments on them.
+Users can filter, visualize with genomic annotations, and inspect SVs with read alignments.

 ## Demo